Albert Innaurato: Other work

 Innaurato adapted Puccini's La rondine for Lincoln Center.
 He was a frequent contributor to parterre box, The New York Times, Vogue, Vanity Fair, New York Magazine, and Newsday.
 He was a frequent contributor to Opera News in the 1990s.
 For the Metropolitan Opera Guild, produced by Paul Gruber, he recorded 20 tapes/CDs of opera, some with him at the piano.
 He lectured for the New York Philharmonic, the Los Angeles Philharmonic, and the Chamber Music Society of Lincoln Center.
 He taught playwriting at Columbia University in the Graduate School for eight years and taught at Princeton University, Yale School of Drama, Temple University and Rutgers University.

 Innaurato was the artistic director of Creative Development Projects at Center City Opera Theater in Philadelphia.
 He contributed to the development as dramaturg and director of workshops of new operas such as Paul's Case by Gregory Spears, Love/Hate by Rob Bailis and Jack Perla, Slaying the Dragon by Michael Ching, The Great Blondin by Ronald Vigue to which he contributed the libretto and other works.

 He directed the American premiere of The Shops by Edward Rushton and Dagny Gioulami in December 2010, given a site specific production at the Comcast Center in Philadelphia.

 For the company Innaurato also directed Don Pasquale, The Magic Flute, Eugene Onegin, Rigoletto and Suor Angelica, among other works.

+Recognition

+In 1975 Innaurato was awarded a Guggenheim Fellowship to study drama and performance art, a Rockefeller Grant and later received grants from the National Endowment for the Arts in 1986 and 1989.